 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

-This Baked Bruschetta Chicken is one for the record books.
 Can you imagine anything more delicious than perfectly cooked chicken that’s juicy, topped with mozzarella cheese, sweet cherry tomatoes, and fresh basil?
+This Baked Bruschetta Chicken is one you’ll incorporate into your meal rotation again and again!

 You might recognize “bruschetta” as the popular appetizer made of toasted sliced baguette bread, topped with fresh tomatoes and basil, then drizzled with balsamic vinegar.
-Today’s recipe takes the classic appetizer and brings it into the main dish category.
+Today’s chicken recipe takes the classic appetizer and brings it into the main dish category.

 Instead of bread, we’re upping the game -and serving size- by topping perfectly baked and juicy chicken breasts.

-What is Baked Bruschetta Chicken
+Juicy Bruschetta Chicken

 Baked bruschetta chicken is chicken breast topped and baked with mozzarella cheese, tomato salad, and fresh basil.
 Every bite is full of fresh flavors, and lucky for us, the entire dish is easy to make!